 This enables us to accommodate ‘indoor activities’ such as mark making, water play, role play, construction and reading resources in the outdoor play area.

 We have a volunteer who comes into nursery on a weekly basis for story sessions.
-We also recommend Parents/Carers access their local library for a lending service where children may choose from a wide selection of books to share with their parents/carers at home.
+We also recommend parents/carers access their local library for a lending service where children may choose from a wide selection of books to share with their parents/carers at home.

-There are computers situated in the I.T. area of the Blue Room for all children to access at individual times throughout the day.
+There are computers situated in the I.T. area of the Bumblebee Room for all children to access at individual times throughout the day.
 Children have access to educational software, which is age-appropriate, and quickly become adept at using the mouse.